Service Unit/Floor Descriptions

 Unit specialty is cardiology and cardio-thoracic surgery.
 The bed capacity is 16.
 The nurse to patient ratio is 1:2-1 per criteria.
 Types of patients include myocardial infarction, cardiac procedures, cardiac disorder and post-operative CABGs, valves, and thoracotomies.

 Unit specialty is surgical services inclusive of open-heart preparation and recovery for operative patients.
-There are 18 main ORs and 1 hybrid interventional room, 30 main recovery, 8 outpatient ORs, 2 cystoscopy suites, 55 pre/post outpatient recovery, and 4 endoscopy suites.
-Types of patients include surgical services for adults and children from T&As to open-heart surgery.
+There are 18 main ORs and one hybrid interventional room, 30 main recovery, eight outpatient ORs, two cystoscopy suites, 55 pre/post outpatient recovery and four endoscopy suites.
+Types of patients include surgical services for adults and children from T&A’s to open-heart surgery.
 Additional services provided are pain procedures and recovery of patients after interventional radiology.

 Emergency Department (ED)